EKE00372/EKMinimap/README.md

   * Default on topleft, you can change default position in EKMinimap.lua.
   * ALT+right click to drag
   * /rm for reset
-* Right click for micro menu, middle click for track menu
+* Right click for micro menu
-* Objective tracker
+* Quest watch frame
   * Outline
-  * Class color on title
+  * Class color title
   * ALT+right click title to drag
-  * /ro for reset